Geography Department Funding

 The Department employs just over 20 TAs in the Fall and Spring.
-These positions are administered by the Graduate Budget Committee, which represents the various sub-disciplinary areas of the Department.
+These positions are administered by the Graduate Studies Committee.

-International students outside of Madison, Wisconsin who are not native English speakers should take the TSE or TOEFL.
-Upon arrival in Madison, these students must take the SPEAK if they wish to be considered for TAships.
-See http://www.wisc.edu/english/esl/speak.htm for details on the test.
+International applicants to graduate program who are not native English speakers are required to take the TOEFL as part of the application process.
+Upon arrival in Madison, these students must take the SPEAK test if they wish to be considered for TAships.
 The department adopts the following guidelines for evaluating the spoken English proficiency:

 - Students with a SPEAK test score greater than or equal to 50 may teach with no further English language testing requirements.

-- Students with a SPEAK test score of 45 can perform instructional duties that require spoken English only if also enrolled in a program to improve English skills, as indicated by the Program in English as a Second Language.
+- Students with a SPEAK test score of 45 can perform instructional duties that require spoken English only if also enrolled in a program to improve English skills.

 - Students with a SPEAK test score lower than 45 cannot perform instructional duties that require spoken English.

 Many faculty members have research grants that carry graduate assistantships.
 Applications for project assistantships (PAships) and research assistantships (RAships) are made directly to the faculty member holding the grant.
 They are not governed by the Graduate Studies Committee, although they qualify as alternate support and count towards the Department's commitment of support.
 Students may also apply for PAships and RAships outside the Department.
 Check with individual departments or the UW Student Job Center.
 PAships and RAships carry tuition remission and health insurance benefits.

 The Cartography Lab, the State Cartographer's Office, and the History of Cartography Project are additional units in Science Hall that employ graduate students as project assistants.
 Qualified students may apply directly to the respective directors.